WilNeeley/Mega2560_Fan_Controller/doc/fw_loading_arduino_bootloader.md

 So, you've assembled your board, run through the [post-assembly inspection](./hw_post_assembly_inspection.md), and you want to start programming with the Arduino environment.
 Well, before you can treat it like an Arduino Mega2560 board and start programming it over the USB port, you need to load the Arduino bootloader onto the microcontroller through the AVR header.
 For more information on what a bootloader is, check out [this article](https://docs.arduino.cc/retired/hacking/software/Bootloader/).

+> [!NOTE]
+>
-> NOTE: If you somehow managed to install a microcontroller pre-loaded with the Arduino Mega 2560 bootloader, you can skip these steps!
+> If you somehow managed to install a microcontroller pre-loaded with the Arduino Mega 2560 bootloader, you can skip these steps!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>